Diamondbacks vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-5.
+- In seven games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-5.

-- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under just once.
+- In their last 10 matchups with a total posted by sportsbooks, the Diamondbacks and their opponents are 1-8-1 when it comes to hitting the over.

-- The Diamondbacks' previous 10 contests have not had a spread set by sportsbooks.
+- Bookmakers have not posted a runline in any of the Diamondbacks' past 10 games.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been victorious in 27, or 45.8%, of the 59 contests they have been chosen as underdogs in this season.
+- The Diamondbacks have been chosen as underdogs in 60 games this year and have walked away with the win 27 times (45%) in those games.

-- This season, Arizona has won seven of its 16 games, or 43.8%, when it's the underdog by at least +135 on the moneyline.
+- Arizona has entered 38 games this season as the underdog by +110 or more and is 16-22 in those contests.

-- Arizona and its opponents have hit the over in 48 of its 113 games with a total this season.
+- Arizona's games have gone over the total in 48 of its 114 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!